xJeris/BC-Kickstarter-Analysis/challenge/README.md

 ## Results

+Based on this analysis, the ideal time of the year to launch a theater campaign on Kickstarter is during the summer months.
+July being the best month overall.
+All funding amounts of $10,000 or less were met more than 50% of the time.
+However, for the greatest chance of success the funding amount should be $5,000 or less.
+Which was fully funded more than 70% of the time.

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

 - What can you conclude about the Outcomes based on Goals?